browserengineering/book/book/animations.md

 Exercises
 =========

+*Background-color*: implement animations of the `background-color` CSS property.
+You'll have to define a new kind of interpolation that applies to all the color channels.

 *Easing functions*: our browser only implements a linear interpolation between start and end values, but there are many other [easing functions][easing]